alip990/GA/README.md

 # GA
-Implemention of Genetics algo using sus and roulet wheel selection
+Implemention of Genetics algorithm  for knaps problem using sus and roulet wheel selection .